a-b-street/abstreet/book/src/trafficsim/gridlock.md

 stuck, preventing the full simulation from completing.
 Most of the work is tracked [here](https://github.com/dabreegster/abstreet/issues/114).

-My general approach right now to get a map working is to cancel some percent of all trips, look for individual problems, fix them, and repeat.
-Once the full day works, cancel less trips.
-It's easier to isolate the root cause of problems when there are less of them erupting simultaneously.

 The general lesson is: you can't code your way around all edge cases.
 The data in OSM often needs manual fixes.
 It's often useful to spend coding effort on tools to detect and fix OSM problems.